danieledurante/GroupTensor-Test/Application-Tutorial.md

 Reproduce Figures 3 and 4 in the Paper
 --------------------------------------
-To reproduce **Figure 4** in the paper, clean first the working directory and upload useful libraries.
+To reproduce **Figure 4** in the paper, clean first the working directory, and upload useful libraries.

 ``` r
 rm(list=ls())